elfo-rs/actoromicon/src/ch02-01-actor-lifecycle.md

 * `Initializing`

     An initial status.
-    The actor doesn't handle incoming messages and is doing some initialization, e.g. subscribing to other actors, collecting an initial state, connecting to DB etc.
+    The actor doesn't handle incoming messages and is doing some initialization, e.g. subscribing to other actors, collecting an initial state, connecting to DB, etc.

 * `Normal`